Undivided Resources

 Even if your family income is below 266% of the federal poverty threshold now, it’s important to know that the HCBA waiver exists.
 If your child uses long-term care services through Medi-Cal and you are offered a job with better pay, you don’t have to turn down the job to keep your child eligible for Medi-Cal.
 Apply for the HCBA waiver for your child as soon as you accept a job that pays more; don’t wait until Medi-Cal sends a notice that your child has lost Medi-Cal eligibility.

-This all sounds really complicated – that’s because it is really complicated.
+This all sounds really complicated – that’s because it is complicated.
+But we're here to walk you through it.
 The HCBA waiver solves a big problem for a small group of medically fragile children who don’t have any other way to access care at home.

 Who qualifies for the HCBA waiver?